GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-13-monitoring-and-alerting.md

 You can also verify that files are not updating (and see how long processing has been down) by looking at `tail` on either the `aws-l3/tx` or `aws-l3/level_3` files.
 Alternatively, you can grab a data csv file (or `AWS_station_locations.csv`) from the THREDDS server and check update times.
 You can also check out commits directly on the gitlab repos online.

-Most errors occur just after major code releases (if something was not caught by automated testing), or just after (for example) re-configuring processing workflow steps.
-If the processing has been running in a steady-state for many weeks or months, errors are very unlikely.
-This is good, and means we generally have stable processing code!

 A successful run with no alerts issued will appear in `~/aws-monitor-alert/aws_processing_monitor/stdout` as:

 ```